Caucher Birkar: Research and career

 Together with Paolo Cascini, Christopher Hacon and James McKernan, Birkar settled several conjectures including existence of log flips, finite generation of log canonical rings, and existence of minimal models for varieties of log general type, building upon earlier work of Vyacheslav Shokurov and of Hacon and McKernan.

 In the setting of log canonical singularities, he proved existence of log flips along with key cases of the minimal model and abundance conjectures.
 (This was also proved independently by Hacon and Chenyang Xu.)

 In a different direction, he studied the old problem of Iitaka on effectivity of Iitaka fibrations induced by pluri-canonical systems on varieties of non-negative Kodaira dimension.
 The problem consists of two halves: one related to general fibres of the fibration and one related to the base of the fibration.
 Birkar and Zhang co-solved the second half of the problem, hence essentially reducing Iitaka's problem to the special case of Kodaira dimension zero.

 In more recent work, Birkar studied Fano varieties and singularities of linear systems.
 He has solved several fundamental problems such as Shokurov's conjecture on boundedness of complements, and the Borisov–Alexeev–Borisov conjecture on boundedness of Fano varieties.
 In 2018, Birkar was given the Fields Medal for his work on Fano varieties and other contributions to the minimal model problem.
 In a video made available by the Simons Foundation, Birkar expressed hope that his Fields Medal will put "just a little smile on the lips" of the world's estimated 40 million Kurds.
 Birkar's Fields Medal was stolen on the same day it was awarded to him.
 In a special ceremony at ICM 2018, Birkar was presented with a replacement medal, leading to quips he was the first person to receive the Fields Medal twice.

 Birkar is also active in the field of birational geometry over fields of positive characteristic.
 His work together with work of Hacon-Xu nearly completes the minimal model program for 3-folds over fields of characteristic at least 7.

+In 2021, Birkar joined Tsinghua University as a tenured professor.
+In 2025, he was elected as a foreign academician of the Chinese Academy of Sciences.